A video or display resolution in the Ultra High Definition (UHD) range including 3840×2160 and 4096×2160.

 Video and audio compression takes an original signal and drops little bits of the original content to make the size of the file smaller.

-In Pearl, a configuration preset is a predefined group of settings you can quickly apply to the system to reconfigure it on the fly for a consistent set up each time, leaving other important settings intact.
+In the Pearl products, a configuration preset is a predefined group of settings you can quickly apply to the system to reconfigure it on the fly for a consistent set up each time, leaving other important settings intact.
 They make it easy to manage multiple Pearl systems and to use Pearl in shared spaces, like a studio.

 consumer level (audio)